TransforMap/transformap-viewer/README.md

 ## Embedding

-To embed the TransforMap-Viewer into your own website, the simplest way is via an iframe;
+To embed the TransforMap-Viewer into your own website, the simplest way is via an iframe:

     <iframe width="1200" height="500" src="http://viewer.transformap.co/#5/51.166/10.451"></iframe>